Corporate privacy notice

 Privacy notices explain how we collect, use and share your information, how we keep it safe, how long we keep it and how we will dispose of it when we no longer need it.

-The council must collect and share your personal information in order to provide the services you require.
-The council is required to hold certain data by law in line with the Data Protection Act and General Data Protection Regulations.
+We must collect and share your personal information in order to provide the services you require.
+We are required to hold certain data by law in line with the Data Protection Act and General Data Protection Regulations.

 What is a data controller and who are they?